 - Draft or review of articles and shareholders’ agreement; and

 - Holding of funds on client account pending closing of the investment round.

 Enterprise Investment Scheme starter package

 We offer starter packages for the EIS advance assurance process starting from £950 plus VAT if no articles or shareholders agreement are required; or £2,200 plus VAT for companies that do require bespoke articles or a shareholders agreement.

 - Income tax relief: of 30%, up to a yearly investment amount of £1 million;

 - Deferral of CGT when certain assets are sold and the funds reinvested in EIS shares.

-- Shareholder rights: especially focussing on anti-dilution provisions within the EIS parameters.
-We review the corporate documentation – mainly the shareholders agreement and articles of association;
+Shareholder rights: especially a focus on anti-dilution provisions within the EIS parameters.
+We review the corporate documentation – mainly the shareholders agreement and articles of association.

 EIS qualifying conditions